(Gerald Estrada) The

 though society’s restricting expectations, resulting in them being outcast when

-.
+they do not meet the requirements.
 Désirée’s reduced role in society is presented

 through the limiting expectations and her diminished status when she cannot